LNER locomotive numbering and classification: Steam Locomotives

+Many of these letters (A,C,D,E,G,J,N,O) were the same as in the GNR scheme.
 The letter 'Z' was initially intended for all miscellaneous classes, including departmental (non-revenue earning types), no matter what their wheel arrangement.
 However, this application was abandoned in 1927 and the letter was used solely for 0-4-2 types from then onwards.

 After the letter was a number, which was unique to a particular class of locomotive.
 In 1923, these numbers were allocated (with a small number of exceptions) in the following order: